Skip to main content

 What are you doing to improve social inclusion?

-Where do Durham students come from?
+Where do Durham University students come from?

-What are you doing to help with the cost-of-living?
+What are you doing to help with the cost of living?

 At Durham, we foster an inclusive and diverse community where every student can excel.
 We’re fully committed to increasing the proportion of underrepresented students coming to study with us.